 ELDERLY FAMILY.
 A household whose head, (including co-head), spouse, or sole member is at least 62 years of age.
-It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live in aides.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living together.